OpenNebula/website/content/7.0/product/operation_references/opennebula_services_configuration/fireedge.md

 ### Configuration

 The FireEdge server configuration file can be found in `/etc/one/fireedge-server.conf` on your Front-end.
-It uses **YAML** syntax with the parameters listed below.
+It uses the **YAML** syntax, with the parameters listed in the table below.

 {{< alert title="Note" color="success" >}}
 After a configuration change, the FireEdge server must be [restarted]({{% relref "#fireedge-conf-service" %}}) to take effect.{{< /alert >}}